 Simple English definitions for legal terms

-Read a random definition: change of circumstances
+Read a random definition: bundle of rights

 The neighbor principle is a rule that says we should be careful not to do things that might hurt other people who are close to us.
 This includes anyone who might be affected by our actions, and we should always think about how our choices might impact them.
 Basically, we should treat others the way we would want to be treated ourselves.